ICLR2026NSPO/NSPO/README.md

 ## Pretrained Checkpoint

-We provide a pretrained checkpoint using NSPO based on Qwen2.5-7B-Instruct:
+We provide a checkpoint trained with NSPO based on Qwen2.5-7B-Instruct:

 🔗 [Qwen2.5-7B-Instruct-NSPO on Hugging Face](https://huggingface.co/ICLR2026NSPO/Qwen2.5-7B-Instruct-NSPO)